COW'S MILK SCD YOGURT RECIPE - STEP BY STEP

 BEFORE YOU BEGIN - CHOOSE GOOD QUALITY COW'S MILK.

 It is important to sterilise the Luvele yogurt making glass jar, lid and any utensils (the whisk) you use beforehand.
-The danger of not sterilising is that other bacteria may overpower your starter culture and affect the quality of your precious yogurt.
+The danger of not sterilising is that other bacteria may overpower your starter culture and affect the quality of your yogurt.

 With cow’s milk, I admit to being a bit lazy with this step.
 I do not boil the glass yogurt bowl for 5 minutes.
 I do however, thoroughly clean out all previous yogurt residue, then put the bowl in the dishwasher.
 Before use, I then pour additional boiling water into the bowl and them promptly dry it with a fresh clean tea towel.
 I find this is enough.
 Note: If preparing raw milk yogurt, I would sterilise properly.